falconry/falcon/docs/community/help.rst

 -------------
-If you have an idea for a feature, run into something that is harder to use than it should be, or find a bug, please let the crew know in **#falconframework** and/or by
-`submitting an issue <https://github.com/racker/falcon/issues>`_.
+If you have an idea for a feature, run into something that is harder to use than it should be, or find a bug, please let the crew know in `falconry/dev <https://gitter.im/falconry/dev>`_ or by `submitting an issue <https://github.com/racker/falcon/issues>`_.
 We need your help to make Falcon awesome!

 Pay it Forward
 --------------
-We'd like to invite you to help other community members with their questions in IRC and on the mailing list, and to help peer-review `pull requests <https://github.com/racker/falcon/pulls>`_.
+We'd like to invite you to help other community members with their questions in `falconry/user
+<https://gitter.im/falconry/user>`_, and to help peer-review
+`pull requests <https://github.com/racker/falcon/pulls>`_.
 If you use the Chrome browser, we recommend installing the
 `NotHub extension <http://nothub.org/>`_ to stay up to date with PRs.

 If you would like to contribute a new feature or fix a bug in the framework, please check out our
 `Contributor's Guide <https://github.com/falconry/falcon/blob/master/CONTRIBUTING.md>`_
 for more information.